-The last day to drop this class with 100% tuition refund, as well as other important academic dates, can be found on the Office of the Registrar web page that https://wwwp.oakland.edu/registrar/important-dates/.
+The last day to drop this class with 100% tuition refund, as well as other important academic dates, can be found on the Office of the Registrar web page.
 For this term, the final drop date is September 18, 2018 (by 4 PM).